• Skip to main content

 On the eastern side of Berthoud Pass, and only 45 minutes from Downtown Denver resides Idaho Springs.
 If you’re only looking to check out Winter Park for a day of sightseeing, you should consider staying around Idaho Springs.
 You’ll be able to reach Grand County in 45 minutes, plus discover some other remarkable landmarks, like the Mount Evans Byway.
 There are plenty of campgrounds near Idaho Springs that allow a speedy trip up from the metropolitan area.

 Further from Denver (and the masses) is Granby, nearly 30 minutes north of Winter Park on Highway 40.
-This charming family-friendly town features its own Granby Ranch resort, complete with a bike park and activities for all agers.
+This charming family-friendly town features its own Granby Ranch resort, complete with a bike park and activities for all ages.
 It also provides easy access to Winter Park and Fraser, and even easier access to Lake Granby, one of the biggest lakes in the state.
 Those who love a good lakeside campsite can find it between Granby and Grand Lake.

 Enjoy your camping trip to this lovely region of Grand County.
 The campgrounds and dispersed camping around Winter Park and Fraser make for an excellent weekend escape from the bustling Mile High Metro.
 Keep your campsite clean and leave no trace.